CBDOO at your service

 In addition to stimulating natural receptors, numerous studies have highlighted the following characteristics of the CBD molecule:

-• CBD antioxidant A 2010 study[4] by British researchers points out that " CBD is a very powerful antioxidant, resulting in a reduction in free radical levels and thus offering protection against tissue damage", in this case to the gut.
+• CBD antioxidant: A 2010 study[4] by British researchers reminds us that " CBD is a very powerful antioxidant, which leads to a reduction in free radical levels and therefore offers protection against tissue damage", in this case to the gut.

-• CBD painkiller A 2012 study[5] highlights CBD's pain-relieving properties, notably through its anti-inflammatory action.
+• Pain-relieving CBD: A 2012 study[5] highlights CBD's pain-relieving properties, notably through its anti-inflammatory action.
 In addition, CBD's activation of endocannabinoid receptors enhances serotonin production and thus acts directly on pain.

 Finally, a 2012 Italian study[7] on cannabidiol and inflammatory bowel disease concludes: "The beneficial effects of CBD have been widely demonstrated in chronic inflammatory bowel disease (IBD).
 This molecule possesses an extraordinary range of beneficial effects that can slow the course of the disease, improve symptoms and potentially increase the efficacy of drugs actuallyavailable for the treatment of disabling intestinal disorders such as ulcerative colitis and also Crohn's disease.
 Because of its low toxicity even in humans and its complete absence of any psychotropic side effects, CBD may represent a new molecule or one of the lead compounds for developing new pharmacological approaches to improve the treatment of inflammatory bowel diseases."